Hackbright-Covid-19-Hackathon/hack-covid-19/README.md

 <br>

 ### Homepage
 After log-in, users will be given a choice for how they want to participate with BestNeighbor.
-They can ask for help with their shopping, volunteer to ship, or sponsor a wishlist.
+They can ask for help with their shopping, volunteer to shop, or sponsor a wishlist.
  <!-- ![](https://drive.google.com/file/d/1uldk8o5CfXHC2rNUrYLB-rJplla2PA8S/view?usp=sharing)
  ![](https://drive.google.com/open?id=1GLBWGzm2pZLkd7mHac8kLLpw4ew4Sfgv) -->
 <img src="static/img/Options-page.png" width="700">